Learning Unbiased Transferability for Domain Adaptation by Uncertainty Modeling: Conclusion

 \section{Conclusion}

-In this work, we present a novel Unbiased Transferability Estimation Plug-in (UTEP) to learn unbiased transferability in domain adaptation.
+In this work, we present the Unbiased Transferability Estimation Plug-in (UTEP) to learn unbiased transferability in domain adaptation.
 The key idea is to model the variance uncertainty of a discriminator in adversarial-based DA method and further exploit the uncertainty for pseudo label selection to achieve better marginal and conditional distribution alignment.
-Extensive experiments on DA benchmarks show the effectiveness of the proposed UTEP method for improving various DA methods and achieving state-of-the-art performance.
+Experiments on DA benchmarks show its effectiveness for improving various DA methods with state-of-the-art performance.

+\textbf{Acknowledgement.} This work was in part supported by Vision Semantics Limited, Alan Turing Institute, Open Research Projects of Zhejiang Lab (No. 2021KB0AB04), Zhejiang Provincial Natural Science Foundation of China (No. LQ21F020004), and China Scholarship Council.

 \typeout{}